-The following analytic identifies a source process name failing to authenticate with multiple users.
+The following analytic identifies a source process name failing to authenticate with 30 uniquer users.
 This behavior could represent an adversary performing a Password Spraying attack against an Active Directory environment to obtain initial access or elevate privileges.
+Active Directory environments can be very different depending on the organization.
+Users should test this detection and customize the arbitrary threshold when needed.
 Event 4625 generates on domain controllers, member servers, and workstations when an account fails to logon.
 Logon Type 2 describes an iteractive logon attempt.

 The analytics returned fields allow analysts to investigate the event further by providing fields like source process name, source account and attempted user accounts.